Jewish Agency for Israel: Program expansion, 1990s–today

-In 2004, the Jewish Agency and the Government of Israel together created (and continue to co-sponsor as of 2016) Masa Israel Journey, which provides stipends to young Jews between the ages of 18–30 who would like to study, volunteer, or perform internships in Israel for a period of 5–12 months.
+In 2004, the Jewish Agency and the Government of Israel together created (and continue to co-sponsor as of 2016) Masa Israel Journey, which provides stipends to young Jews between the ages of 18 and 30 who would like to study, volunteer, or perform internships in Israel for a period of 5–12 months.

 During this period, the Jewish Agency's Israel Department focused (and continues to focus) on strengthening Israel's periphery, namely the Galilee region in the north and the Negev in the South.
 The emergence of the high-tech industry in Israel created a significant socio-economic disparity between the center of country and the outer regions.
 Thus, the Jewish Agency sought (and continues to seek) to "lessen cultural and economic gaps."

 For example, its Youth Futures program, founded in 2006, includes a holistic approach to dealing with at-risk youth in Israel: each child, referred to the program by a teacher or social worker, is connected to a "Mentor" who is responsible for connecting the child to resources and community services.
 The Jewish Agency is also a significant partner in the Net@ program offered by Cisco Systems.
 Program participants are Israeli high school students in socio-economically disadvantaged areas, who study the Cisco computer curriculum and earn certification as computer technicians; they also engage in volunteering and study democratic values.

-In July 2022, during the Russian invasion of Ukraine, the Russian Ministry of Justice took steps to stop the Jewish Agency for Israel from operating in Russia, claiming that the Agency had broken Russian law regarding collecting, storing and transferring data.
+In July 2022, during the Russian invasion of Ukraine, the Russian Ministry of Justice took steps to stop the Jewish Agency for Israel from operating in Russia, claiming that the agency had broken Russian law regarding collecting, storing and transferring data.
 After the invasion started, there was a sharp increase in emigration from Russia to Israel.

 Governance

-The Jewish Agency Executive is charged with administering the operations of the Jewish Agency, subject to the control of the Board of Governors.
-It has 26 members, of which 24 are chosen by the Board of Governors.
-The Executive is composed in the following manner: 12 members designated by WZO and 12 members designated jointly by JFNA/UIA and Keren Hayesod.
-In addition, the World Chairperson of Keren Hayesod and the Chairperson of the JFNA Executive are ex-officio members in the Executive.
+The Jewish Agency Executive is charged with administering the operations of the Jewish Agency, subject to the control of the board of governors.
+It has 26 members, of which 24 are chosen by the board of governors.
+The executive is composed in the following manner: 12 members designated by WZO and 12 members designated jointly by JFNA/UIA and Keren Hayesod.
+In addition, the World chairperson of Keren Hayesod and the chairperson of the JFNA Executive are ex-officio members in the executive.
 Doron Almog is the current chair.
 Yaakov Hagoel was serving as acting chairman since Isaac Herzog vacated the position upon becoming Israel's 11th president.

-Over the years the Executive board has included many prominent members of Israeli society.
+Over the years the executive board has included many prominent members of Israeli society.
 Some of the famous Israelis who have served on the board include: M. D. Eder – 1922; Frederick Kisch – 1922–31; Haim Arlosoroff – 1931–33; Moshe Shertok – 1933–48; Arthur Ruppin – 1933–35; David Ben-Gurion (Chairman of the Executive) – 1935–48.